From waste to resource: Training young researchers on developing innovative, circular solutions for wastewater treatment sludge - INCLUE

 Read More

-Inspiring Young Minds: Nitin Kumar Engages Pupils in Chemistry at Paracetamol Workshops
+Encouraging Young Minds: Nitin Kumar Engages Pupils in Chemistry at Paracetamol Workshops

 On 2 December 2025, University of Glasgow doctoral researcher Nitin Kumar (DC11) participated in a series of Paracetamol-themed laboratory workshops for a group of pupils who travelled from Dumfries.
 Aimed at providing hands-on experience in chemistry, the sessions introduced students to practical aspects of pharmaceutical science while offering a glimpse into life as a researcher.
 The workshops were divided into two parts.
 In the first half, Kumar and a couple of colleagues delivered a short talk about their academic journeys and research projects, sharing insights into the day-to-day work of